ZUXTUO/Vtonax_SLAM_Public/README_EN.md

 - Camera permission and basic graphics/computing capabilities required
 - Recommended Snapdragon 835 or higher CPU, theoretically supports lower-end CPUs but not extensively tested
 - YOLO part requires Vulkan support, will automatically detect and enable this feature if available
+- Gesture recognition cannot be enabled at the same time as YOLO part

 ---